Carolyn Brooks: Research

 Her doctoral research focused on how T cells destroy the malaria parasite Plasmodium.
 She then went on to study nutritional needs of the elderly at Kentucky State University.
 Through her research, she discovered a connection between trace amounts of minerals in a patient's hair and diet, thereby enabling the recognition of some medical problems caused by poor diet.
 In 1981, Dr. Brooks accepted a research and mentoring position at the University of Maryland Eastern Shore (UMES) in Princess Anne, Maryland.
 After 13 years at UMES, she became the dean of the School of Agricultural and Natural Sciences and the research director of the 1890 Land-Grant Programs.
 In 1997, she became the executive director to the president and chief of staff.
-In 2007, she became the regional research director for the Association of the Research Directors of the 1890 Land Grant Universities.
+Starting in 2007, she additionally served as executive director of Association of 1890 Research Directors, an organization of administrators specializing in agriculture and food sciences at the nation’s 19 historically black land-grant universities.
+Her commitment to the 1890 Land-Grant Universities is reflected in her statement, “My 1890 university colleagues are a close community of dear friends who believe—as I do—in giving back and finding ways to not just sustain, but to enhance the universities’ mission of advancing all”.

 Dr. Brooks' research at UMES focused on agricultural productivity.
 This includes increasing plant resistance to predators through multiple methods including the development of microbial insecticides and employing the use various agricultural practices (e.g. the use of poultry litter, calf weaning, and composting), and relationships with microbes.
 Brooks' microbial work focused broadly on symbiosis, including the relationship between nitrogen-fixing bacteria and the legume family and other specific interactions between microbes and various crops, including strawberries.

+Dr. Brooks' has conducted research in several countries, including Togo, Nigeria, Senegal, Cameroon, and Egypt.